SincerelyBrittany/careers-personal-brand-building/README.md

 As part of answering this question, take an audit of your current personal brand.
 Start by googling your full name + current city, and gather the information that appears you on the first few search result pages.
 Think about whether you're satisfied with this, and the specific steps you want to take to improve on it.

-**Submit** your assignment to careerprep@flatironschool.com.
+**Email** your assignment to your coach.
+You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
+Once you have a coach, you can start submitting assignments.
 In the subject line, always write your name and the assignment title.
 In this case, ""Your Name" + Your Existing Personal Brand"

 In the body, include:
 >Your Name